 USING SCRAPBOOK PAPER FOR YOUR PARTY SUPPLIES

-I hate spending a ton of money on party supplies since they usually just get thrown away at the end of the night.
+I hate spending a ton of money on party supplies for kids birthdays since they usually just get thrown away at the end of the night.
 I do like having my party supplies coordinated, however.
 The solution is to buy a pack of scrapbook paper, and get as much out of that pack as humanly possible!
 I created three Design Space canvasses that make very little paper waste to save you money.

 - Paper Party 1: This 12×12 canvas includes 2 cupcake wrappers, 2 straw flags, 2 pillow boxes, and 4 circles for the garland.
 (FREE)